sneakysneak/docs/pages/marketplaces/marketplace-deployment.md

 tags: [marketplaces]
 ---

-To enable your users to view a Marketplace and install teplaces, you will need to have an "Integrations" button or link within your application's UI.
+To enable your users to view a Marketplace and install templates, you will need to have an "Integrations" button or link within your application's UI.

 For example: